sompaak/Terraform-Gcloud/README.md

 This Repository explains how to build a terraform docker which includes gcloud and execute a terraform script within cloud build.

-Execution points:
+Execution Points:

 cloudbuild-docker/docker.yaml

 The following builds a docker and pushes it to continer repository.

+gcr.io in the tag section is required in order to push the image to container registery.
 ```
 # This builds a docker with gcloud installed
 substitutions: